 What is Doner Meat?

-Doner meat is commonly used in Middel Eastern and Turkish cuisine.
-Usually, the meat is made from layers of seasoned lamb, or sometimes chicken, that are stacked on a vertical rotisserie.
-Sometimes it can contain a mixture of other meats such as beef.
+Doner meat is commonly used in Middle Eastern and Turkish cuisine.
+Usually, the heart is made from layers of seasoned lamb, or sometimes chicken, stacked on a vertical rotisserie.
+Sometimes it can contain a mixture of other meats, such as beef.

-The meat is often seasoned with spices like paprika, cumin, garlic, and many others.
+The meat is often seasoned with paprika, cumin, garlic, etc.

-Doner meat usually has a salty and savory flavor where you can also detect hints of the spices used in the meat.
-The flavor profile really depends on the type of meat that is used and which seasonings are added.
+Doner meat usually has a salty and savory flavor where you can detect hints of the spices used in the heart.
+The flavor profile depends on the type of meat used and which seasonings are added.
 Many different kebobs can taste different based on the recipe or the chef.

-Overall, doner meet is a flavorful and delicious food that can be enjoyed in many popular cuisines.
+Overall, doner meets a flavorful and delicious food that can be enjoyed in many popular cuisines.

 Is Doner Meat Keto Friendly?

-As we mentioned above, the way that doner meat is made and cooked can differ from chef to chef.
-However, since the doner meat is mostly made up of lamb, chicken, or beef, it usually doesn’t contain many carbohydrates.
+As mentioned above, how doner meat is made and cooked can differ from chef to chef.
+However, since the doner meat mostly comprises lamb, chicken, or beef, it usually doesn’t contain many carbohydrates.

-The carbohydrates in doner meat would come from the spices, which is not really enough of a carb impact to worry about.
-You also have to be sure that no one is adding any sugary type of marinade or sauces to the doner.
+The carbohydrates in doner meat would come from the spices, which is not enough of a carb impact to worry about.
+You also have to be sure that no one is adding sugary marinade or sauces to the doner.
 That is not quite as common.

-Doner meat is keto friendly on it’s own.
-As we mentioned, recipes vary, but on average a 100g serving of doner meat will contain somewhere from 2-5g of net carbs.
-This is low enough that you can definitely fit it into you carb quota for the day.
+Doner meat is keto friendly on its own.
+As we mentioned, recipes vary, but on average, a 100g serving of doner meat will contain somewhere from 2-5g of net carbs.
+This is low enough to fit into your daily carb quota.

-You can help kill your craving for kebobs and stay in ketosis by eating doner meat on it’s own, or you can add it to a low carb salad.
+You can help kill your craving for kebobs and stay in ketosis by eating doner meat alone or adding it to a low-carb salad.

 What Makes Food Like Doner Meat Keto Friendly?

-If you’re familiar with keto, then you know that it is a high fat, moderate protein, and low carb diet.
-The main macronutrient that you track on the diet is net carbohydrates, or total carbohydrates minus fiber (and usually minus sugar alcohols too).
+If you’re familiar with keto, you know it is a high-fat, moderate protein, and low-carb diet.
+The main macronutrient you track is net carbohydrates, or total carbohydrates minus fiber (and usually minus sugar alcohols).

-A food like doner meat is actually pretty good for the keto diet because it is low in carbs and has a good amount of fat an protein.
-The fat can help keep you full for longer, but more importantly it will be used by the body as energy by converting it into ketones that the body will use as fuel in ketosis.
+A food like doner meat is pretty good for the keto diet because it is low in carbs and has a good amount of fat and protein.
+The fat can help keep you full for longer, but more importantly, it will be used by the body as energy by converting it into ketones that the body will use as fuel in ketosis.